 Solving math in a book is just that and has no real-world application.
 There can be a world of difference in their understanding of math if you engage them in small real-world examples.
 Make them count the total bill after your grocery shopping.
 Ask them how many soaps you need in a month if four people are finishing one soap every 10 days.
 Ask them to count the cost of recharging all the prepaid phones in the house for one month or even the cost of recharging your satellite TV for two or more months.

-There are several examples you can find around you to get your child interested in math.
+There are several examples you can find around you to learn maths.

-Just like history which connects past to the present or languages that have a relationship with words and letters, Math too expresses the relationships between numbers.
-Just like to learn a new language you need to practice, learning mathematics too requires you to practice each concept separately.
+Just like history which connects the past to the present or languages that have a relationship with words and letters, Math expresses the relationships between numbers.
+Just like to learn a new language you need to practice, learning mathematics requires you to practice each concept separately.

-Some concepts may require more time and some concepts may require less time to master, but ultimately it’s all about practicing to become perfect.
+Some concepts may require more time and some concepts may require less time to master, but ultimately it’s all about practising to become perfect.

-There are several other ways you can follow to teach your child math.
+There are several other ways your child can learn maths.
 Some of these are: